-(Bloomberg) -- More than two decades after white-minority rule ended in South Africa, most of its profitable farms and estates are still owned by white people, and about 95 percent of the country’s wealth is in the hands of 10 percent of the population.
-The ruling African National Congress has vowed to step up wealth distribution, including constitutional changes to allow the government to expropriate land without paying for it.
+(Bloomberg) -- More than two decades after white-minority rule ended in South Africa, most of its profitable farms and estates are still owned by white people.
+The ruling African National Congress has vowed to step up wealth distribution, including constitutional changes to make it easier to allow the government to expropriate land without paying for it.
 A parliamentary committee resolved Nov.
 15 that the constitution must be changed and that a panel must be set up to draft the wording.
-The state hasn’t taken any property yet, the controversy has caught the attention of U.S. President Donald Trump, who tweeted that South Africa’s government “is now seizing the land of white farmers” and he’d asked Secretary of State Mike Pompeo to closely study the expropriation issue.
+The state hasn’t taken any property yet, but the nation’s biggest banks are wading into the debate since they have the most to lose because of the billions of rand lent to farmers and real estate owners.

 1. Why is land ownership an issue?

-Under the rule of European colonists, South Africa’s Natives Land Act of 1913 stripped most black people of their right to own property, a policy reinforced decades later by the National Party and its system of apartheid, or apartness.
+Because about 95 percent of the country’s wealth is in the hands of 10 percent of the population.
+Under the rule of European colonists, South Africa’s Natives Land Act of 1913 stripped most black people of their right to own property, a policy reinforced decades later by the National Party and its system of racial segregation, known as apartheid, or apartness.
 A 2017 state-commissioned audit shows that a third of the country’s rural land is owned by individuals and 72 percent of that is in white hands.
 Companies and trusts hold 43 percent of rural land; the race of their beneficiaries and owners is difficult to determine.
 This compares with the results of a separate audit released Nov.
-1 by Agri Development Solutions and farm-lobby group Agri SA, which found non-whites own 27 percent of the nation’s farmland compared with 14 percent in 1994.
+1, 2017, by Agri Development Solutions and farm-lobby group Agri SA, which found blacks, Indians and so-called coloreds own 27 percent of the nation’s farmland compared with 14 percent in 1994.

 2. What’s been done until now?